benb0jangles/Companion-Pi/README.md

 - - Using Android Tower Beta software on Android Tablet
 - - Using Ubuntu & APM Planner software on Laptop (in beta)

 More will be added/edited as progress is made.
-Please send me PM me if you have changes/updates: email:i6mods@gmail.com RCgroups.com:Benbojangles Diydrones.com:Benbojangles Blog:http://dalybulge.blogspot.co.uk
+Please send me PM me if you have changes/updates or if you have made an .img file an blog to link to: email:i6mods@gmail.com RCgroups.com:Benbojangles Diydrones.com:Benbojangles Blog:http://dalybulge.blogspot.co.uk